 RSG is selected to serve as the nation’s lead contractor for visitor use and social science research in the national parks through a five-year, up to $20 million contract.
 This provides RSG with a unique opportunity to help the NPS with the stewardship of America’s national treasures, the national parks.

-Under the direction of Joe Castiglione and Vince Bernardin, RSG opens two new offices in San Diego, CA and Evansville, IN.
+RSG opens two new offices in San Diego, CA and Evansville, IN.